Updated: Jul 21

 In April of 2021, I was lucky enough to be asked by one of my favorite yarn companies, Circulo, to design 2 summer garments for their magazine.
 After immediately saying "yes", I sat down and pondered about what I wanted to offer.

 On top of my usual goals when designing (timeless, textured, & wearable), I quickly decided that the tops needed to be lightweight and eye-catching, but not intimidating.
 Which led me to my next decision.

 Beginner stitches.
-But, as you know, designs with beginner stitches can look unoriginal real quick if they aren't used in a unique way or if there are no additional, interesting elements.
-So stitch combos with unique straps it was!
+But, as you know, designs with beginner stitches can look unoriginal really quick if they aren't used in a unique way or if there are no additional, interesting elements.
+So, stitch combos with unique straps it was!